 is held each year during the High Holiday season to honor the memory of those North Americans, or AACI members, and members of their immediate families who have fallen while in service to the State of Israel or as victims of terror.
 This is a moving tribute to those who made the supreme sacrifice so that Israel can exist as an independent and strong Jewish state.

 AACI NATIONAL MEMORIAL CEREMONY 2014

-Please mark your calendar and plan to join us for this significant ceremony.
-Watch the enewsletter for details about the featured speaker.
+Please mark your calendar and plan to join us for this important ceremony next year:

 If you are available to occasionally drive to the site, or you – or someone you know – are interested in being shown the Memorial, please let our Jerusalem office (tel: 02-5661181) or Judy Ann Cohen (02-6514392) know.